Corneal / Refractive Biometry and Tomography

 Keratoconus Map

-The ability to image the entire anterior segment in minute detail provides deeper insights into the actual anatomical structure of the cornea before and after refractive surgery.
+The ability to image the entire anterior segment in minute detail shows the actual anatomical structure.

-Studies have shown that having this data available may enable clinicians to increase their LASIK and Trans Epithelial PRK candidacy and avoid ruling out patients from LASIK and Epithelial PRK surgery due to suspicious front and back surface corneal tomography 1,2.
+Studies have shown that having this data available may enable clinicians to increase their LASIK and Trans Epithelial PRK candidacy and rule in patients from LASIK and Epithelial PRK surgery due to suspicious front and back surface corneal tomography 1,2